 Exploring the work of cultural theorists Aph and Syl Ko and A. Breeze Harper, “Black Veganism” is a joint project with other organizations to celebrate writers of color imagining a vegan future of the United States through the lens of race, culture, and restorative justice.
-A festival is planned for the summer or fall of 2019.
+A festival is planned for 2020.

 Cellular and Plant-Based Meat

 An overview of current and emerging technologies, a speculative analysis of market and social acceptance of such products, and a reflection of how such technologies might be integrated into agriculture and food production.
-A discussion paper will be published in 2019.
+A policy paper, Beyond the Impossible, was published in July 2019.

 What might a conservative and vegan vision of the United States look like—one not confined to “alt-right” white identity politics or narrow regionalism?
 A discussion paper will be published in 2019, featuring interviews with vegan conservative theorists.